rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/ReBirth_Scroll_20250721updated.md

 They reinforce their own biases without ever testing against minds unlike their own.

-In Civium, good is what sustains coherence across difference.
+In CoCivium, good is what sustains coherence across difference.
 Evil is what fractures shared harmonics to preserve comforting illusions.

 ---